-Keep in mind that you can change your ORP Provider every 12 months.
-To make this type of change, you must complete an Enrollment/Change Form and the new Provider's account application and return the completed forms to your campus Benefits Administrator.
+Keep in mind that you can only change the ORP Provider who you have your account balance invested with every 12 months.
+To make this type of change, you need to fill out an Enrollment/Change Form and the new Provider's account application and return the completed forms to your campus Benefits Administrator.